osmus/teachosm.org/CONTRIBUTING.md

 # Contributing to TeachOSM

 Thank you for your interest in contributing to [teachosm.org](http://teachosm.org).
-This file explains how to make contributions.
-We can also coordinate work with ['issues' here on github](https://github.com/osmlab/teachosm/issues?state=open), and discussion on the [TeachOSM Mailing list](https://lists.openstreetmap.org/listinfo/teachosm).
+We explain here how to make contributions to this repository.
+We can also coordinate work by creating an ['issue' here on github](https://github.com/osmlab/teachosm/issues?state=open), and discussion on the [TeachOSM Mailing list](https://lists.openstreetmap.org/listinfo/teachosm).
 Be sure to follow these channels if you are interested in ongoing contribution.

 ## Relationship to LearnOSM

-This site is a fork of the great work done by the folks who contributed to [learnosm.org](http://learnosm.org).
-We believe that TeachOSM.org will be a complement to that project and want to ensure the two are well-linked.
+This site started as a fork of the great work done by the folks who contributed to [LearnOSM](http://learnosm.org).
+The materials here on TeachOSM.org in many cases complement the materials found at LearnOSM.
+The intent to date, has been to mirror the structure of TeachOSM materials after the structure of LearnOSM.
+Depending on the volume and complexity of your contribution, it may be useful to have a look at how LearnOSM is put together prior to submitting your content.

 ## Text modifications and translations